espruino/EspruinoDocs/devices/MCP23xxx.md

 * KEYWORDS: Module,port expander,MCP23008,MCP23S08,MCP23017,MCP23S17

 Overview
 ------------------

-A 'port expander' is a chip which allows a large number (typically 8 or 16) pins to be controlled through a serial bus, typically SPI or I2C.
-These pins can be used as inputs or outputs, and can switch mode during operation, much like the normal GPIO pins on an Espruino or other microcontroller board.
-The MCP23xxx modules provide an object-oriented interface to these devices, by providing a number of virtual pins, which can be controlled using pin.write(), pin.read(), and pin.mode().
-Functions are also provided for accessing all pins at once.
+Port expanders, as the name implies, are chips which provide a number of pins with many of the capabilities of GPIO pins, controlled over I2C or SPI.
+Module support is provided for the 8-bit MCP23008 (I2C) and MCP23S08 (SPI), and the 16-bit MCP23017 and MCP23S17.
+These are of obvious utility when controlling large numbers of devices.

+These modules provide an object-oriented interface to these parts, returning an object with 8 or 16 virtual pins, which can be used with the usual methods: pin.read(), pin.set(), pin.reset(), pin.write() and pin.mode().